 How active is a small ship cruise?

 Activity level aboard a small ship cruise is diverse, and there are many choices depending on how active or relaxed you’d like to choose to cruise.
 Many of our cruise itineraries include guided light hiking and easy sea kayaking or snorkeling, and sometimes alternative activities such as stand-up paddleboarding and even river rafting.
 Each and every activity is optional, and the naturalist/guides aboard every ship will help passengers to determine if an activity or excursion is right for them.
 A fun part of the AdventureSmith booking process is that we take your activity level into consideration before you go; our team will assess your activity interests and match you with the best cruise for your travel style.
+Thus, the best part about this cruise FAQ is that your next question after you experience it will be, when can I go again?!

-What does a small ship cruise cost?
+How much does a small cruise ship cost?

 What about pricing for single travelers on a cruise?